-The main industries in the region include agriculture, forestry and fishing.
-These industries support 2,365 jobs representing 37% of total employment in the shire.
-The manufacturing industry sector makes the greatest contribution to economic output in the region, accounting for 34.5% of total output2.
-Regionally, the unemployment rate (in 2019) was 3.5% compared with 6.4% for the state.
+Moyne Shire supports 6,950 jobs and has an annual economic output of \$3.305 billion.3 The main industries in the region include agriculture, forestry and fishing.
+These industries support 2,340 jobs representing 34% of total employment in the shire.
+The agricultural, forestry and fishing sector makes the greatest contribution to economic output in the region, accounting for 33.7% of total output4.
+Regionally, the unemployment rate (in 2021) was 2.6% compared with 6.5% for the state.